 Dear Ms. Vicki,

 I joined the Army National Guard in 2008.
 I thought it was the active-duty Army.
-I did not realize I could have changed that before I had sworn in.
+I did not realize I could have changed that before I swore in.
 I also did not want to offend my recruiter and change branches after all his efforts.

 I was very disappointed with my choices in life.
 I drank a lot.
-As an emotional female, I chose the wrong path and am currently facing DUI charges.
+As an emotional woman, I chose the wrong path and am currently facing DUI charges.

 I am trying to get back into something I love to do very much.
 Military life was the only thing that made me happy and gave me independence plus stability.